-- the trust would receive a net payment on the Options expected to be approximately \$12.06 per unit at the Options Expiration Date consisting of the trust receiving a payment on the Purchased Call Options, being obligated to make a payment on the Written Call Options, and no payment being made in the Purchased Put Options; - approximately \$0.12 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.368 would be approximately 17.48% net of estimated trust fees and expenses.
-The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.161 would be approximately 19.87% net of estimated trust fees and expenses.
+- the trust would receive a net payment on the Options expected to be approximately \$11.20 per unit at the Options Expiration Date consisting of the trust receiving a payment on the Purchased Call Options, being obligated to make a payment on the Written Call Options, and no payment being made in the Purchased Put Options; - approximately \$0.14 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.368 would be approximately 9.38% net of estimated trust fees and expenses.
+The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.161 would be approximately 11.60% net of estimated trust fees and expenses.

-Or, if the hypothetical Reference Asset Return was 15%, then, at the Maturity Date:
+Or, if the hypothetical Reference Asset Return was 5%, then, at the Maturity Date:

-- the trust would receive a net payment on the Options expected to be approximately \$11.30 per unit at the Options Expiration Date consisting of the trust receiving a payment on the Purchased Call Options, and no payment being made in neither the Purchased Put Options or the Written Call Options; - approximately \$0.12 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.368 would be approximately 10.15% net of estimated trust fees and expenses.
-The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.161 would be approximately 12.39% net of estimated trust fees and expenses.
+- the trust would receive a net payment on the Options expected to be approximately \$10.30 per unit at the Options Expiration Date consisting of the trust receiving a payment on the Purchased Call Options, and no payment being made in neither the Purchased Put Options or the Written Call Options; - approximately \$0.14 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.368 would be approximately 0.69% net of estimated trust fees and expenses.
+The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.161 would be approximately 2.75% net of estimated trust fees and expenses.

-Or if the hypothetical Reference Asset Return was -5%, then, at the Maturity Date:
+Or if the hypothetical Reference Asset Return was negative then, at the Maturity Date:

-- the trust would receive a net payment on the Options expected to be approximately \$9.30 per unit at the Options Expiration Date consisting of the trust receiving a payment on the Purchased Call Options, and no payment being made in neither the Purchased Put Options or the Written Call Options; - approximately \$0.12 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.368 would be approximately -9.14% net of estimated trust fees and expenses.
-The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.161 would be approximately -7.29% net of estimated trust fees and expenses.
+- the trust would receive a net payment on the Options expected to be approximately \$9.80 per unit at the Options Expiration Date consisting of the trust receiving a payment on the Purchased Call Options and Purchased Put options and no payment being made in the Written Call Options; - approximately \$0.14 in cash per unit would remain after paying all estimated trust fees and expenses; and